SantoshBoggarapu/SantoshBoggarapu/README.md

 - 👋 Hi, I’m @SantoshBoggarapu
-- 👀 I’m interested in Programming
+- 👀 I’m interested in software and technology.
-- 🌱 I’m a python developer,java developer,data scientist
-- 💞️ I’m looking to collaborate with software company
+- 💞️ I'm seeking job opportunities with a software company.
 - 📫 How to reach me santoshboggarapu1@gmail.com

 <!---